justinsunho/leesreview.com/content/testimonies/kali-decambra.md

 college: USC
 image: /images/testimonies/7.jpg
 tags:
   - SAT I
   - College Consulting
 year: 2016
+videoId: _3YTFUgY6HU
 ---

 “Lee’s Review will always mean so much more to me than where I practiced